-Custom Fields (also called Metafields) can be used on Public Signup Pages to collect additional data from your customers and store it with their subscriptions.
-This data can also be displayed on Statements and Invoices, and included in the Subscriptions CSV Export.
+Custom fields (also called metafields/metadata) can be used on Public Signup Pages to collect additional data from your customers and store it with their subscriptions.
+You can add custom field data to subscriptions and customers after they are created, as well.
+This data can also be displayed on statements and invoices, and included in the subscriptions CSV export.

 - T-shirt Size

 - “How did you hear about us”